danthegoodman1/RedpandaSovereignStructure/README.md

 ### Selecting an LLM

 I've left `llama3.2:3b` as the initial model since with semi-structured inputs (like [`example_email.txt`](./example_email.txt)), it can provide consistent outputs.
-However to use truly unstructured outputs (blobs of text), you need at least a 10x larger model.
+However to use truly unstructured outputs (blobs of text), you need at least a 20x larger model (70b and up).

 Unfortunately, smaller models are quite bad at JSON output, as well as generally understanding unstructured to structured conversions.
 I would suggest `phi3:14b` or larger.
 Larger models quickly become more accurate and consistent with their outputs.
 As you can see in the example above, smaller models will hallucinate fields rather than omitting them.